+- set up the required ICT facilities;

+- produce a Supervisor worked copy;

-Time to set up the system, to provide a supervisor worked copy and to allow contingency planning (e.g. to reschedule examination times due to possible system failure should be taken into account when arranging examination dates.
+- allow for contingency planning (e.g. to reschedule examination times due to possible hardware failure).

-Preparation for the Practical Tests
+Preparation for the practical tests

-Before the candidates take a practical test, the Supervisor must work through it using similar hardware and software to that used by the candidates, in order to:
+Before the candidates take a practical test, the Supervisor must work through the test at the Centre, using similar hardware and software to that which will be used by the candidates, in order to:

-- ensure that the hardware and software at the Centre will enable the candidates to meet all the performance criteria; - produce the Supervisor's worked copy of the assessment, which must be included with the submission to CIE of candidates' work.
+- ensure that the hardware and software at the Centre will enable the candidates to meet all the performance criteria; - produce the Supervisor worked copy of the assessment, which must be included with the submission to CIE of candidates' work; - help the examiner understand the approach taken by the candidates; - ensure that all files and systems are set up appropriately.

-Centres are responsible for ensuring that the hardware and software to be used by candidates is in full working order and will enable them to meet all the performance criteria as specified in this syllabus.
+Centres are responsible for ensuring that the hardware and software to be used by candidates is in full working order and will enable them to meet all the performance criteria as specified in the syllabus.
 Errors as a result of faulty software or hardware will not be taken into consideration in the marking of candidates' work.